Canadian International School (Singapore)

 The Canadian International School (CIS) is an international school in Singapore.
 Opened in 1989 as the Canadian Overseas College (COC) in Toh Tuck, it started out as a university preparatory day school for grades 9 to 13 under the Ontario Academic Credit (OAC) system.
 Although it initially had not many students, the student population quickly grew in 1992 due to a spillover from other international schools in Singapore.
 In August of that year, it expanded to include grades 7 and 8, with its name changed to the Canadian International School a month.
 In March 1993, it expanded its programme to include kindergarten to grade 6.

 In August 2001, CIS opened a new campus in Bukit Tinggi, Bukit Timah, and moved its grade 9-12 students there as well as their grade 7-8 students two years later.
 In August 2006, the grade 9-12 students were moved to a new campus in Kampong Bahru whilst the grade 4-6 students moved to the Bukit Tinggi campus.
 In 2008, it opened a new campus in Tanjong Katong.
 In March 2012, a new campus was opened in Lakeside.
 In October 2011, the Toh Tuck campus closed down.
 In June 2023, the TK campus was closed down as well.

 CIS operates under the International Baccalaureate (IB) Primary (IB PYP), Middle Years (IB MYP), and Diploma (IB DP) programs.
 The school accepts students from Nursery to Grade 12.
+In 2025, CIS started a new programme called the Extended Pathway, mixing Advanced Placement courses with Diploma Programme courses.

 History

-The school was established in 1989 by a group of Canadian-Chinese investors and opened in November of 1990 as a university preparatory day school at Toh Tuck known as the Canadian Overseas College (COC) in response to "the need for a Canadian system of education in the ASEAN region" by expatriates.
+The school was established in 1989 by a group of Canadian-Chinese investors and opened in November 1990 as a university preparatory day school at Toh Tuck known as the Canadian Overseas College (COC) in response to "the need for a Canadian system of education in the ASEAN region" by expatriates.
 It was fully accredited by the Ontario Ministry of Education as well as offered education from grades 9 to 13 as a part of the Ontario Academic Credit (OAC) system and issued the Ontario Secondary School Diploma (OSSD) to graduating students.
 In 1991, the school only had 40 students attending the school, though by 1992, there were 300 students attending the school due to a spillover from Dover Court International School and United World College, which was caused by an influx of expat students.
-In September of 1992, it changed its name to the Canadian International School.
+In September 1992, it changed its name to the Canadian International School.
 Around a month earlier, the school expanded its education to grade 7 and 8.
-In March of 1993, it expanded its programme from kindergarten to grade 6.
+In March 1993, it expanded its programme from kindergarten to grade 6.
 In September of the same year, the school starting offering Mandarin as a second language, with 15 students signing up for the elective.
 It was later made compulsory for primary students in 1994.